ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 helm init --client-only
 ```

-If you get the kubectl connected to ICP cluster, then the following command should give you the version of the **Tiller** server running in ICP.
+If you get the kubectl connected to ICP cluster (as presented in previous figure), then the following command should give you the version of the **Tiller** server running in ICP.
 ```
 helm version
 ```